MIT-PAC/droidsafe-src/main/java/droidsafe/analyses/value/README.md

 source](http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/4.0.3_r1/android).
 Then
 follow the set of rules below -

+### Factory Methods

+* Factory methods should not be modeled, but instead added to the set of methods that will be walked through, in ValueAnalysis.signaturesOfMethodsToStepThru.

+* Calls to factory methods in other modeled methods should be replaced by calls to the appropriate constructor.

+### Exceptions

+* Exceptions should be stripped, but their effects modeled conservatively.
+In other words, statements in try and catch blocks should simply follow one another.

+* "throws" statements on methods should be stripped.

+### Constructors

 * Constructors should be methods with return type void and name _init_

 * Only the parts of the method that modify a security-sensitive attribute of the model should be kept.